utility-libraries/mdit-plugin-iconify-js/docs/src/guides/vitepress.md

 title: VitePress Integration
 ---

-# ::zap:: Integration Guide: VitePress
+# ::social/vitepress:: Integration Guide: VitePress

 This guide explains how to integrate **mdit-plugin-iconify** into a VitePress project.